Are You Considered an Independent Student on the FAFSA?

 Dependent vs. Independent

 In the federal government’s eyes, all students are considered primarily responsible for funding their higher education.
 But the government also recognizes that most parents contribute financially on some level.
-Parents provide assistance whether they’ve been saving for years to fund their child’s degree or simply provide housing while their children study.

 Taking this into account, the federal government applies two different standards for students, one for dependent students and one for independent students.
 Dependent students are assumed to have parental support while independent students are not.
 The result: independent students might qualify for more aid.